Sheffield Bladerunners: Modern day Bladerunners (2015–present)

 The 2024 season began with the same team structure as 2023 with the rosters for each team also remaining the same.
 In somewhat of a deja vu scenario team I again continued to struggle for form and for consistency in player attendance, this left them with a 7–13 record.
 Team II continued with the consistent play and were able to finish with a 10–8 record however this was only good enough for a 5th-place finish, with them being eliminated on the final day with a loss to the Bootle Trojans.
-Both teams suffered with a lack of players throughout the season which likely contributed to the overall performance of the teams during this season.
+Both teams suffered with a lack of players throughout the season which likely contributed to the overall performance of the teams.

 The Bladerunners now look to build on the back of successful seasons moving into the 2025 season.

+The Bladerunners had a successful 2025 season, with two teams playing at the AA level.
+Team I ultimately conquered the Northern Division of the British Baseball Federation and progressed to the playoffs where they were defeated by Guilford Mavericks in the quarter finals of the AA playoffs in Croydon having been given a bye for finishing top of the Northern division.

+In 2026 the Bladerunners will play in the Third Division North as part of the restructuring of the British Baseball Federation this is a combination of some AAA teams who were not promoted to the new NBL north and all AA teams in the north and promises highly competitive play.

+The Bladerunners team 2 will play in Division 4 acting as one of two development teams the other being team 3 who will play in Division 5.